stephanhuewe/netBlockchain/README.md

         }
 ```
 Of course I created some basic UnitTests in order to demonstrate the logic.
-This test has to fail since Alice' balance does not cover the tranaction (5 < 6).
+This test has to fail since Alice' balance does not cover the transaction (5 < 6).

 ```
         [TestMethod]